alexanderthanhbui/BlindBox/README.md

 # BlindBox

-Social networking app using location and common interest with Facebook login and [JSQMessagesViewController](https://github.com/jessesquires/JSQMessagesViewController)
+Social networking app using location and common interest with Facebook login, [JSQMessagesViewController](https://github.com/jessesquires/JSQMessagesViewController), and [SwiftParseChat](https://github.com/huyouare/SwiftParseChat).

 # Using it